 This disease may also be tested for by using a throat swab culture.

 Treatment of Trench mouth

 The goals of treatment are to cure the infection and relieve symptoms.
 Your health care provider may prescribe antibiotics if you have a fever.

 Good oral hygiene is vital to the treatment of trench mouth.
-Brush and floss your teeth thoroughly as often as possible, at least twice a day and preferably after each meal and at bedtime.
+Brush and floss your teeth thoroughly, at least twice a day, and preferably after each meal and at bedtime.